Spiced Christmas Cookies

 - 4 cups red and/or green candied cherries, cut as desired

 - In a very large bowl, beat the molasses, butter, sour cream and lemon juice until well blended.
-Combine the flour, brown sugar, spices, baking soda, lemon peel and salt; gradually add to butter mixture and mix well.
+Combine the flour, brown sugar, spices, baking soda, lemon zest and salt; gradually add to butter mixture and mix well.
 Stir in the walnuts, raisins and candied peels.
-Cover and refrigerate for 30 minutes or until easy to handle.
+Cover and refrigerate until easy to handle, about 30 minutes.

 - Divide dough into four portions.
 On a lightly floured surface, roll out each portion to 1/4-in. thickness.
 Cut with a floured 2-1/4-in. round cookie cutter.
 Place 1 in. apart on ungreased baking sheets.
-Bake at 350° for 10-12 minutes or until bottoms are lightly browned.
+Bake at 350° until bottoms are lightly browned, 10-12 minutes.
 Remove to wire racks to cool.